WilliamYangXu/python-implementation-of-algorithms/README.md

 # python-implementation-of-algorithms
-Python implementation of the " Switching on the Lights" problem and the " Minesweeper 6" problem
+Here are the python implementations of the following algorithms：

+- Switching on the Lights

+- Minesweeper 6